Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 GingerAle

-Nothing like have ginger ale where you can actually taste the ginger.
-The lounge had plenty of drinks, a solid espresso machine, and bar that was well stocked.
-Again, I did not want to challenge the lady and take a picture but take my word for it.
-As for the bathrooms, Lufthansa did a geat job maintaining the mens room.
+There’s nothing like having ginger ale where you can actually taste the ginger.
+The lounge had plenty of drinks, a solid espresso machine, and a well-stocked bar.
+Again, I did not want to challenge the lady and take a picture, but take my word for it.
+As for the bathrooms, Lufthansa did a great job maintaining the men’s room.

 mensroom